• Skip to main content

 Jump to Recipe Pin Recipe

 • Use roasted beets.
 I like to roast mine ahead of time and use them for various dishes.
-Never roasted them before?
 Wash the beet, cut off the ends, wrap it in foil, and put it in the oven at 400°F for about 50-60 minutes.
 Let cool slightly, remove the foil, and the peel should rub right off!
 You can also use canned beets if you like the convenience factor.

 • Rinse and drain a can of chickpeas (I talk about why this is important in my Phyllo Chaat Cups post).
+If you want to go a further step for smoother hummus, you can the canned chickpeas to boiling water with a pinch of baking soda for about 15 minutes.
+Then drain and discard any loose skins.

 • Add some olive oil, lemon, garlic, cumin, and salt.